I am a freelance theatre director with a passion for new work, committed to making theatre that is honest, bold and

 I regularly facilitate a Chat Back session at the Young Vic – a platform for the discussion and exploration of the theatre’s main productions, attended by directors and designers from the Young Vic’s respective networks.

-I recently enjoyed directing WE TOO ARE GIANTS, a beautiful new play by Chinonyerem Odimba commissioned by the Tricycle Theatre (Mapping Brent), alongside working as Associate Director on Patrick Marber’s DON JUAN IN SOHO with David Tennant at The Wyndham’s in the West End.
+I recently enjoyed directing WE TOO ARE GIANTS, a beautiful new play by Chinonyerem Odimba commissioned by the Kiln Theatre (Mapping Brent), alongside working as Associate Director on Patrick Marber’s DON JUAN IN SOHO with David Tennant at The Wyndham’s in the West End.

 And I’m very happy and proud to have been voted on to the new Board for Stage Directors UK – looking forward to getting stuck in to everything that’s ahead.